 With more than 300 avian species, the Adirondack Park is a favorite among bird enthusiasts all year long, but winter offers birders a rare opportunity.
 After spending much of the year breeding and raising young in the Canadian tundra, several raptors and other birds of prey migrate south to the Adirondacks in the winter to roost and hunt.
 As a result, many birders flock to the area every winter for a chance to see these birds in the wild.

 These winter raptors are commonly spotted on the lake shores of the Adirondacks and wide-open grasslands, preferring areas that are low and flat with short plants and grasses and an abundance of small prey.
-The snowy owl has pure white plumage marked by occasional dark spots, large talons and pointed wings made for speed.
+The snowy owl has pure white plumage marked by occasional dark spots, large talons, and pointed wings made for speed.
 With a wing span of approximately 4.5 feet, they are the largest owls in North America.
 Built to handle the cold weather, the snowy owl is also well insulated, often found sitting on piles of snow to cool off when the temperatures rise.

 Another irruptive species from Canada, the rough-legged hawk can be found wintering in the Adirondack Park.
-These dark-brown, boldly patterned hawks are larger than a crow, but slightly smaller than the more common red-tailed hawk.
+These dark-brown, boldly patterned hawks are larger than a crow but slightly smaller than the more common red-tailed hawk.
 Their “rough legs” are covered in feathers to prevent heat loss in cold environments, and their tails are darker at the tip and lighter at the base.
-They are often seen perched on fence posts and on the slender branches at the very tops of trees, scanning the ground for lemmings, voles and other small mammals and birds.
-When they soar, their raise their wings in a slight V-shape.
+They are often seen perched on fence posts and on the slender branches at the very tops of trees, scanning the ground for lemmings, voles, and other small mammals and birds.
+When they soar, they raise their wings in a slight V-shape.